 Actuarial valuations for the employee benefits obligation are carried out annually.
 Actuarial gains and losses can arise from changes in actuarial assumptions used to determine the accrued benefit obligation.
 Actuarial gains and losses arising in the year are recognized in the period in which they occur in other comprehensive income.
-Current service cost, the recognized element of any past service cost, and interest expense arising on the employee benefits obligation are recognized in the consolidated statement of operations as incurred.
+Current service cost, and interest expense arising on the employee benefits obligation are recognized in the consolidated statement of operations as incurred.
 The values attributed to the employee obligation liabilities are assessed in accordance with the advice of the independent qualified actuary.